hdShang/arxiv-daily/docs/cs-AI/2025-06-30/papers/250623924v1-performance-of-llms-on-stochastic-modeling-operations-research-probl.md

 ---
 layout: default
-title: Performance of LLMs on Stochastic Modeling Operations Research Problems: From Theory to Practice
+title: "Performance of LLMs on Stochastic Modeling Operations Research Problems: From Theory to Practice"
 ---

 # Performance of LLMs on Stochastic Modeling Operations Research Problems: From Theory to Practice